Waranara: First Nations Tours at the Australian Museum

 Highlights

-- Expand your understanding of Aboriginal cultures with immersive insights from a First Nations guide at the Australian Museum.
+- Expand your understanding of Aboriginal cultures through a 45-minute immersive tour led by a First Nations guide.

 Expand your understanding of Aboriginal and Torres Strait Islander cultures on this unique tour of objects from the Australian Museum’s collections, led by a First Nations guide.